 Once finished, you should immediately apply an antibacterial essential oil to kill the infection.
 Here is a list of antibacterial agents you can use:

 Another important part of skin abscess treatment is prevention in the first place.

 Make sure you are maintaining good hygiene.
 Antibacterial soap should be part of your daily regimen, especially in areas where you often get boils.

-An abrasive shower brush is also a great thing to have on hand and use daily, as it will exfoliate your skin well and break up any "plugs" in your pores that may begin to form a boil.
+A shower brush is also a great thing to have on hand and use daily, as it will exfoliate your skin well and break up any "plugs" in your pores that may begin to form a boil.

 Usually, skin abscess treatment is simple and should be done at home.
 However, there are some unusual circumstances when this isn't true.

 If you have diabetes or any underlying illnesses, your immune system may be weakened and this may cause you to get boils often.
 In this case, the diabetes should be your main concern.

 Patients on medications also may be more susceptible to boils depending on the prescription they are taking.
 If you start getting boils after taking a prescription medication, you should also talk to your doctor about it, or get off the medication completely if you can.